mxlisandro/unit-3-algorithms/README.md

   git clone *github url
   ````

 3. Complete the challenge in located in src/ directory.
-We recommend completing creating the data structure in the following order (the order they appear in the tests):
+We recommend completing the algorithms in the following order (the order they appear in the tests):

 - Coin Sum
 - N-Paths